 Depending on the severity, fractures and broken bones can lead to a painful and long rehabilitation period, resulting in loss of wages and other potential financial setbacks.
 A broken femur, for example, can keep an accident victim off his or her feet for months.
 Even a less serious hairline fracture can still create hardships.

 The insurance companies may try to limit your compensation.
-At Meade Injury Law Group, our experienced car accident attorneys in Tennessee can examine all the details in your case and consult with the appropriate medical experts in our pursuit of maximum compensation.
+At Meade Law Group, our experienced car accident attorneys in Tennessee can examine all the details in your case and consult with the appropriate medical experts in our pursuit of maximum compensation.
 For experienced legal assistance, call (423) 464-7779 or reach us online today.

 How fractures, broken bone accidents occur

 Auto accidents, tractor trailer crashes and motorcycle wrecks are examples of accidents that, when severe enough, typically result in fractures and broken bones.
 Other types of personal injury accidents that result in broken bones and fractures include:

 - Slip and falls